terbo/sigmon/README.md

 ## What is Sigmon?

 "There will always be radios.
-There will only be more radios" - The Eternal Motto
+There will only be more radios" - The Sigmon Creed

 Sigmon - Signal Monitor